 The report also proposed to make providing online chat rooms and forums where paedophile activities take place a crime.
 It also proposes that EU citizen who commit a sex crime outside the EU should be subject to uniform extraterritorial criminal

-An EU law to reinforce freedom on the Internet would be unnecessary and put European companies in a difficult position, the union's top telecoms and
+An EU law to reinforce freedom on the Internet would be unnecessary and put European companies in a difficult position, the union's top telecoms and media regulator said.

 The US recently drafted a Global Online Freedom Act.
 Some European Parliament members want the EU to follow suit, saying authoritarian nations are increasingly censoring the Web by blocking sites and intimidating users with cyber police.